 The African American artist Terry Adkins died in 2014.
+At 60.
 He was hardly known outside of the USA.
 Even at home his work did not get the attention it deserved.
-Rob Perrée tries to find an explanation in this collage like article.
+At the moment – until June 11 – Paula Cooper Gallery in New York presents work of Adkins.
+Finally.
+A good reason to re-publish the article Rob Perrée wrote about his work in 2018.

 Native Son, 2006-2015